ivodolenc/rolli/README.md

 Specifies the auto-build `bin` mode.

-When enabled, it automatically parses and bundles all entries that are defined in the _package.json_ file via the _bin_ object ([executable](https://docs.npmjs.com/cli/v9/configuring-npm/package-json#bin) files).
+When enabled, it automatically parses and bundles all entries that are defined via the _bin_ object ([executable](https://docs.npmjs.com/cli/v9/configuring-npm/package-json#bin) files) in the _package.json_ file .

 By default, each compiled _bin_ file will have a `#!/usr/bin/env node` inserted at the very beginning.